Higher Ground (TV series): Students

-Hiding her depression behind a façade of smiles forced upon her by her emotionally abusive and distant mother, Juliette is often referred to as "Princess" and "Queenie" by Shelby, which is derived from her appearance and behavior, and "Twig" by the rest of the Cliffhangers, due to her weight.
-Growing up, Juliette continually assaulted and abused herself by means such as bulimia and self-harm.
-Juliette's narcissistic mother, who has had many husbands over the years, consistently verbally and emotionally abused Juliette during her youth.
-Unable to achieve the standards set by her mother, nor control any other aspect of her life, Juliette chose physically destructive measures to get the love and attention she craved.
-After she was sent to the hospital emergency room twice, where she had tubes forced down her throat as a result of anorexia, bulimia and abusing laxatives, Juliette was brought to Mount Horizon.
+Hiding her depression behind a cheerful façade, Juliette is often referred to as "Princess" and "Queenie" by Shelby, which is derived from her appearance and behavior, and "Twig" by the rest of the Cliffhangers, due to her weight.
+Juliette suffers from bulimia and anorexia and engages in self-harm, a result of the emotional and verbal abuse she suffered as a child from her narcissistic mother.
+After she was sent to the hospital emergency room twice, Juliette was brought to Mount Horizon.
 Juliette struggles to understand that her mother's demands of "Why couldn't you be the perfect daughter?" are not her own fault.